typebrigade/typebrigade.com/call-for-speakers.md

           <label class="desc" for="Field17" id="title17">Location
             <small class="instruct" id="instruct17">We don’t have the resources
-            to bring in remote speakers ourselves, but are very open to scheduling events around visitors, or having your employer sponsor.
-Submit your talk and we’ll try to figure something out!</small>
+            to bring in remote speakers ourselves, but are very open to scheduling events around visitors, or giving your employer the main sponsorship slot in exchange for covering your travel.
+Submit and we’ll try to figure something out!</small>
           </label>
           <input class="field text medium" id="Field17" maxlength="255" name=
           "Field17" tabindex="5" type="text" placeholder=